GomezMig03/Arch-Hyprland/README.md

 #### ❗ some known issues for nvidia

-- reports from members of my discord, states that some users of nvidia are getting stuck on sddm login. credit to @Kenni Fix stated was
+- reports from members of Ja.KooLit's discord, states that some users of nvidia are getting stuck on sddm login. credit to @Kenni Fix stated was

 ```
  while in sddm press ctrl+alt+F2 or F3